fscelliott/docsdonewell/_posts/2024-08-20-mintlify-vs-readme.md

 I've watched Mintlify deploy features rapidly over the last year or so, so it wouldn't surprise me if these rough edges get smoothed out with time.

 In the end, I decided to stick with Readme because the migration process grew too painful.
 Going from a lax syntax like MD (which Readme supports) to a strict syntax like MDX (which Mintlify supports) was always going to be rough, especially when MDX infamously lacks informative error messages.
 As it turned out, there were enough formatting errors in the migrated MDX files that Mintlify returned to me that I knew I'd be looking at a manual, line-by-line effort to fix the errors, which I wasn't on board with.
-I know they're improving their migration process, so maybe the story will be different in future.
-In the meantime, I'd certainly consider Mintlify for non-migration scenarios, for example when I'm writing docs from scratch in my role as a founding docs writer for startups.
+I know they're improving their migration process, so maybe the story will be different in the future.
+In the meantime, I'd certainly consider Mintlify for non-migration scenarios, for example, when I'm writing docs from scratch in my role as a founding docs writer for startups.